sanja7s/SR_Wiki_ESA/README.md

 -- Implementation:

-Main modules: [Read more words!](ESA.py), (ESA_1.py for testing the actual data provided by Gabrilovich; or ESA_selected.py for also actually selected articles).
+Main modules: [ESA.py](ESA.py), (ESA_1.py for testing the actual data provided by Gabrilovich; or ESA_selected.py for also actually selected articles).

 - Preprocessing*:
 Wikipedia data comes in xml format and can be quite messy.
 Thus we need to clean it (preprocess).
 The preprocessing step is described below separately.

-read_in_wiki.py contains modules to read in different data formats (I tested Gabrilovich preprocessed data; also code by https://github.com/faraday and finally, for newer Wikipedia dumps, I used preprocessor by https://github.com/attardi/wikiextractor)
+[read_in_wiki.py](read_in_wiki.py) contains modules to read in different data formats (I tested Gabrilovich preprocessed data; also code by https://github.com/faraday and finally, for newer Wikipedia dumps, I used preprocessor by https://github.com/attardi/wikiextractor)

 - TF-IDF calculation:
 We calculate TF-IDF for the non-stopwords words in all the articles.
 We use sklearn